inf380p/fall2021/_posts/elliott/2020-10-07-clicky-notes.md

 You know the drill.
 Pair up, merge up, confirm the file is visible on the site.
 If not, work together to determine why.
 Take a break once all partners' work is displaying on the site.
 Reconvene at the agreed-upon time.

+**If you have changes requested on your reflection pull request, address them during a break**

 # Clicky Turtle Discussion

 First, let's review the [starter code]({{ site.baseurl }}/exercise/clicky-turtles.html).

 Then, in new pairs, play with and discuss each other's work!

+**If you have changes requested on your reflection pull request, address them during a break**

 # Part II: Pair up & Make a Name For Yourself